MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/overview.md

 ## Next steps

 - If you don't have an Azure account, [create a free account](https://azure.microsoft.com/free).
-- If you already have access to an Azure Active Directory tenant, [Install the SDK](/graph/powershell/installation).
+- If you already have access to an Azure AD tenant, [Install the SDK](/graph/powershell/installation).